gilmore-lab/databrary-authorizations/Templates-PIs.md

 # FOLLOW UP FROM MONTHS OF NO RESPONSE OF SUBMITTED AGREEMENT

+Subject: Following up on your Databrary authorization

 Dear Dr. [PI Last Name],

-It’s been a couple months since we’ve heard from your school's SRO about your submitted authorization request for Databrary access.
+It’s been a couple months since we’ve heard from your school's Authorized Organizational Representative about your submitted authorization request for Databrary access.
 Were there any issues or questions that they raised that we could help with?

 We’d love to help you get authorized for Databrary access.
 Would you like us to follow up with your SRO again?
 If we still don’t hear anything, a nudge from you might help get your authorization back on their radar.
 Please let me know if there is anything we can do to help.